 - Malaysia Project Finance Law Firm of The Year – The Asset Triple A Asia Infrastructure Awards 2019

-- In-House Community Malaysia Law Firm of the Year 2021 for Banking and Finance, Capital Markets, Islamic Finance and Project Financing respectively.
+- Malaysia Law Firm of the Year for Banking and Finance, Capital Markets and Islamic Finance respectively – In-House Community Awards 2021 and 2022.

 Rankings / Publications